 Switching to an OKR driven portfolio

 1. Data must flow two-ways.
-You may have a PMO in your organization who are used to gathering information from project teams and sharing this with the business.
-With an OKR driven portfolio, we expect teams to track progress against KRs, which means information needs to flow in the opposite direction too.
+You may have a PMO in your organization that is used to gathering information from project teams and sharing this with the business.
+With an OKR driven portfolio, we expect teams to track progress against KRs, which means data needs to flow in the opposite direction too.
 For your portfolio team to turn dials, they need to have fast feedback loops so they can see business metrics changing as project teams deliver.
-Challenge your PMO to think about how they can deliver information into teams, to drive effective decision making within projects.
+Challenge your PMO to think about how they can provide information into teams, to drive effective decision making within projects.

 Ready to start with OKR?

 If you want to learn more about applying Objectives and Key Results (OKR) in the PMO and Portfolio management space, take a look at our guide to OKRs in our guide to some of the most Important Management Models for PMOs >>